AnimMouse/animmouse-website/content/post/setup-cloudflare-warp-to-warp-on-mikrotik.md

 1. Add a new WireGuard interface.\
 `/interface wireguard add mtu=1420 name=Cloudflare-WARP private-key="your_private_key"`
 2. Add WireGuard peer to connect to Cloudflare WARP.
 For Zero Trust, `162.159.193.1` should be the endpoint.[^1] Persistent keepalive is enabled so that the tunnel will not timeout when not in use.\
-`/interface wireguard peers add allowed-address=0.0.0.0/0,::/0 endpoint-address=162.159.193.1 endpoint-port=2408 interface=Cloudflare-WARP persistent-keepalive=2m public-key="bmXOC+F1FxEMF9dyiK2H5/1SUtzH0JuVo51h2wPfgyo="`
+`/interface wireguard peers add allowed-address=0.0.0.0/0,::/0 endpoint-address=162.159.193.1 endpoint-port=2408 interface=Cloudflare-WARP name=Cloudflare-PoP persistent-keepalive=2m public-key="bmXOC+F1FxEMF9dyiK2H5/1SUtzH0JuVo51h2wPfgyo="`

 ## Setup IPv4